 The loss of predictability and stability of earlier decades are offset today by opportunities to be more creative and authentically human.
 As we free ourselves from our machine-age expectations, we are more free to find our true purpose and create our own plans for our lives.
 Our opportunity (and challenge) is to take ownership our own futures and become the leaders of fulfilling our own dreams.

 Shift from feeling fear of the undone and the unknown into accepting, not in a passive or victimized way, that you are in a stage of continual improvement.
 To thrive, you can’t get caught in subtle the trap of seeking perfection.
 Accept the paradox—ongoing improvement means never being perfect.
 Because when you’re seeking perfection, you don’t enjoy the process of getting better.
 (For more on this, check out “Mindset: The New Psychology of Success” by Carol S. Dweck)

 2. Commit to the daily challenge of being more self-aware.

 Today’s research indicates that each of us have a mind-boggingly immense capacity to fool ourselves.
 Self-reflection is the first step toward being able to recognize your own blind spots, unrecognized biases, and dysfunctional beliefs.
 It’s a lifetime journey; there’s no time like now to begin.
 Start by exploring your own personal values.
-Here’s a simple exercise to get started.
-As the instructions indicate, don’t overthink your response.
+Don’t overthink your response.
 There’s no right or wrong answer.
 And make every effort to be honest with yourself.
 Oh, and this isn’t an aspirational exercise.
 Choose values that you believe are true about who you really are today, not who you want to be or wish you were.
 And definitely not who you believe you should be.

 3. Set new standards.